Brit Manuela Leaves Little To The Imagination In A White Two-Piece

-Brit Manuela added some serious heat to her feed with her most recent Instagram share.
+Brit Manuela added some serious heat to her social media feed with her most recent Instagram share.
 The post consisted of three new photos that saw her in a sexy white bikini.

-The first image in the deck captured Brit posed directly in front of the camera.
+The first image in the deck captured Brit directly in front of the camera.
 A geotag in the upload indicated that she was in Los Angeles, California, where she posed outdoors.
-She stood in front of a tall white fence and a few pieces of outdoor furniture.
+She stood in front of a tall white wall and several pieces of outdoor furniture.
 A few branches from a palm tree took up the rest of the space.
-Brit stood with her chest facing the lens.
-She staggered her feet and put one arm near her side and the opposite near her chest, gazing into the camera with an alluring stare.
+Brit stood facing the lens.
+She staggered her feet and put one arm at her side and the opposite hand near her chest, gazing into the camera with an alluring stare.

-She flaunted her gym-honed figure in a white bikini that left little to the imagination.
+She flaunted her gym-honed figure in a skimpy white bikini.
 A tag in the post indicated that the suit was from PrettyLittleThing.
-The ensemble boasted a tight top with triangular cups that hardly contained her cleavage.
-It had a set of thick, gold straps that added a sexy vibe to the attire and left her toned biceps on display for her fans to admire.
+The ensemble boasted a top with triangle cups which left plenty of skin on show.
+It had a set of thick, gold straps which added a sexy vibe to the attire and left her toned biceps on display for her fans to admire.
 There was also a small metal clasp between the cups, drawing more attention to Brit’s cleavage.

-The bottoms matched the same color and style as her top, popping against her allover glow.
-The front rode low on her navel, leaving her sculpted abs in full view.
-Brit wore the gold chained sides high on her hips, highlighting her tiny midsection.
-The suit’s high-rise design also allowed Brit to showcase her shapely thighs.
+The bottoms were the same color and style as her top, popping against her allover glow.
+The front rode low, leaving her sculpted abs in full view.
+Brit wore the gold chain sides high on her hips, accentuating her slim midsection.
+The suit’s high cut also allowed Brit to showcase her shapely thighs.
 She styled her long, dark locks with a deep side part, and her hair spilled over her shoulders and back.
-She wore a small silver necklace on her collar, adding just the right amount of bling.
+She wore a delicate silver necklace, adding just the right amount of bling.

 The second image in the set saw Brit posed in a similar way.
-In the third shot, she turned her figure in profile, looking over her shoulder with a sultry gaze.
-In her caption, she shared a motivational quote.
+In the third shot, she turned her body in profile, looking over her shoulder with a sultry gaze.
+In her caption, she shared a motivational message.

 It has not taken long for Instagrammers to share their love for the skin-baring post.
 More than 19,000 fans have double-tapped the image and 300-plus left comments.